 When you cut open the sweet potato, you want it to very easily “squish” and come off a fork very creamy.

-If you’re baking a purple sweet potato, the process is slight different, because they are lower in sugar and have a more dry texture.
+If you’re baking a purple sweet potato, the process is slightly different, because they are lower in sugar and have a more dry texture.

 Sweet Potato Meal Prep